-Reserves or commits a region of memory within the virtual address space of a specified process.
-The function initializes the memory it allocates to zero, unless MEM_RESET is used.
+Reserves, commits, or changes the state of a region of memory within the virtual address space of a specified process.
+The function initializes the memory it allocates to zero.

 To specify the NUMA node for the physical memory, see VirtualAllocExNuma.